fluentribbon/fluentribbon.github.io/documentation/introduction.md

 title: Introduction
 ---

-luent Ribbon Control Suite is a library that implements Microsoft® Office Fluent™ user interface for the Windows Presentation Foundation (WPF).
+Fluent Ribbon Control Suite is a library that implements Microsoft® Office Fluent™ user interface for the Windows Presentation Foundation (WPF).

 ### Ribbon control